arwankhoiruddin/javafx-simple-game-example/README.md

 # How I use this framework?

+## Start your new Game

+This repository contains an example of simple "game" in JavaFX.
+If you want to start the new game, just remove all the files inside `core` package/folder and follow the following instructions.

 ## Game Configuration

 Some configuration of the game can be found in `Config.java` inside `libs` folder.
 You can modify the configurations such as: